Manufacturing, Industrial & Production Line Ergonomics - Northern Ireland

 Risk Mitigation Recommendations - All assessment reports include recommendations applying the Hierarchy of Control to identify and prioritise the most effective interventions.

-Implementation Support - We can provide ongoing support to help you implement recommended changes, including engineering modifications, process changes and equipment improvements.
+Implementation Support - I can provide ongoing support to help you implement recommended changes, including engineering modifications, process changes and equipment improvements.

 Environmental Guidance - Recommendations for lighting, air quality, temperature and noise levels for worker comfort and productivity.